 Twenty-four hours in Rome covers the essentials if you start early and keep moving.
 Begin your day at the Colosseum and Roman Forum, which together will take about 3 hours of your time and cost between €16-18.
-The Pantheon, an iconic symbol of ancient Rome, is free to enter and requires about 30 minutes to appreciate.
+The Pantheon, an well-known symbol of ancient Rome, is free to enter and requires about 30 minutes to appreciate.
 As the day winds down, head to Trastevere for a quintessential Roman dinner, where a meal with wine will set you back €25-35 per person.
 This itinerary will have you strolling through approximately 11 kilometers (or about 15,000 steps) of the city, providing a tangible connection to 2,000 years of history.
 Prepare for a day filled with ancient wonders, delicious food, and some of the most famous sights this historic city has to offer.

 Start your Roman adventure before the crowds arrive.
 At 7:00 AM, the Trevi Fountain is nearly empty, allowing you to capture photos without the intrusion of numerous selfie sticks.
 Don't forget to toss a coin over your left shoulder into the fountain, as tradition promises a return to Rome.
 Afterward, take a short 2-minute stroll to a nearby bar for your morning espresso, which costs around €1-1.50 if you stand at the counter.
 For a special treat, head to Sant'Eustachio Il Caffè, located near the Pantheon, which opens at 7:30 AM.
 Their gran caffè, priced at €3.50, is legendary among coffee aficionados.
 Enjoy this quiet moment in Rome before diving into the day's adventures.
 This early start not only lets you enjoy the sights at your own pace but also sets the tone for a day filled with historical and cultural wonders.
+For accommodation options, see places to stay.

-- Arrive at the Colosseum's opening time of 8: 30 AM to get ahead of the tour groups.
-Spend 1 to 1.5 hours exploring this iconic structure before heading directly into the Roman Forum and Palatine Hill, using the same ticket.
-Within the Forum, don't miss the Temple of Saturn, the Arch of Titus, and the Via Sacra.
-On Palatine Hill, you'll find some of the best views overlooking the Forum and Circus Maximus.
+Pre-book your tickets for the Colosseum to avoid long queues.
+Standard tickets cost €16, while those including the arena floor are €18.
+Arrive at the Colosseum's opening time of 8:30 AM to get ahead of the tour groups.
+Spend 1 to 1.5 hours exploring this well-known structure before heading directly into the Roman Forum and Palatine Hill, using the same ticket.
+Within the Forum, make sure to see the Temple of Saturn, the Arch of Titus, and the Via Sacra.
+On Palatine Hill, you can see some of the best views overlooking the Forum and Circus Maximus.
 Allocate 1.5 to 2 hours for this part of the visit.
 Aim to exit near the Colosseum by 11:30 AM.
 In total, this segment of your day takes approximately 3 hours, offering a deep dive into the heart of ancient Rome, where emperors once walked.
 It's a fascinating glimpse into the grandeur and complexity of Roman civilization.

 After your morning of historical exploration, take a 10-minute walk to the Monti neighborhood for lunch.
 Choose a local trattoria where a plate of pasta will cost you between €10-14, and a glass of house wine about €4.
 Avoid the touristy spots along Via dei Fori Imperiali for a more authentic dining enjoy.
 Once you've refueled, it's a short 5-minute walk to the Pantheon.
 Entry is free, and the Pantheon is open from 9 AM to 7 PM.
 Marvel at the architectural wonder of the oculus, a 9-meter diameter hole in the dome that remains the largest unreinforced concrete dome in the world after nearly 1,900 years.
 When it rains, water falls through, but clever drains in the floor manage it effectively.
 Spend 20 to 30 minutes here, soaking in the timeless beauty of this ancient structure before continuing your journey.